EshamAaqib/WSO2-LT-Log-Management/README.md

 > > 2.
 Needs to be fast for both reads and writes.
 > > 3.
 Required more hardware resources and faster storage

+> Warm Node -
+> > 1.
+Moved to Warm Node once the time sereis data is infrequently accessed from the hot Node.
+> > 2.
+Does not require high performance as the hot node
+> > 3.
+Update are allowed

+> Cold Node -
+> > 1.
+Its almost same as the warm node but it stores data that aren't updated.
+> > 2.
+Data is not updated

+> Frozen Node -
+> > 1.
+Once data is no longer being queierd data is transferred to the Frozen node to the cold node for its lifetime
+> > 2.
+Helps to cut down costs